Conditional predictive inference for stable algorithms: Linear prediction with many variables

 \subsection{Ordinary least squares and interval length}

-We investigate the special case of the ordinary least squares predictor $\hat{m}_n(x) = x'\hat{\beta}_n = x'(X'X)^\dagger X'Y$ in some more detail, because here also the length
+We investigate the special case of the ordinary least squares predictor $\hat{\mu}_n(x) = x'\hat{\beta}_n = x'(X'X)^\dagger X'Y$ in some more detail, because here also the length

-of the leave-one-out prediction interval \eqref{eq:L1OPI} permits a reasonably simple asymptotic characterization.
-We consider a class $\mathcal P_n^{(lin)} = \mathcal P_n^{(lin)}(\mathcal L_l,\mathcal L_v, \mathcal L_u)$ which is similar to the one of Condition~\ref{c.non-linmod}, but with the additional assumption that the regression function $m_P$ is linear and that the error distribution is fixed.
+of the leave-one-out prediction interval (cf. \eqref{eq:kCVPI} with $k=n$) admits a reasonably simple asymptotic characterization.
+We consider a class $\mathcal P_n^{(lin)} = \mathcal P_n^{(lin)}(\mathcal L_l,\mathcal L_w, \mathcal L_v)$ which is a subset of the one of Condition~\ref{c.non-linmod}, with the additional assumption that the regression function $\mu_P$ is linear and that the error distribution is fixed (up to arbitrary scaling).

 \begin{enumerate} \leftmargin{-20pt} {(C\arabic{enumi})} {\textbf{\theenumi}}